 Under Ugandan Insurance Act, the Insurance Regulatory Authority of Uganda ("IRA") is mandated to use Risk Based Supervision (RBS) as a supervisory approach of regulating licensees on a risk sensitive basis.
-During the year ended 31 December 2019, IRA introduced a framework for RBS.
+The IRA introduced a framework for RBS to be implemented by insurance companies.